nuntius-rex/Elithica-AMD-Node/README.md

 <p>
   What is significant when using both templating and services is that you have a base load of data that can be sent and then one can send data back and forth to the server as well.
 One use case where this may be of significance is if one chooses to use JWT encryption.
 A serverside key could be generated with a time stamp and then encrypted and send forward where it is assigned to a session variable.
 Thereafter, it could then be utilized for transactional authentication.
 </p>

+#### Service Security

+<p>If your are planning to do more secure transactional types of interactions with the server, such as logins, etc. I recommend setting up JWT.</p>